 It was created in 1794, during the French Revolution, on the location of a medieval monastery, the royal abbey of Saint-Martin des Champs.
-Nowadays, thanks to its integrated network, the Cnam spreads higher adult education and life-long training, in France and abroad.
+Nowadays, thanks to its integrated network, the Cnam spreads higher adult education and life-long training.

 Pieces of history

 1794 A public and free-access "conservatory"